Vijaya9418/android-interview-quetions/README.md

 In Android, RecyclerView is a more advanced and flexible version of ListView and GridView.
 It's a powerful UI component used to efficiently display large lists or grids of items, providing features such as item recycling, data binding, and customizable layouts.
 Here's an example of how to use RecyclerView in Android.

+an adapter is a crucial component that acts as a bridge between the data source and the RecyclerView.which helps in managing and providing the data,views,manage item count etx.

 class MyAdapter(private val dataList: List<String>) : RecyclerView.Adapter<MyAdapter.ViewHolder>() {

     override fun onCreateViewHolder(parent: ViewGroup, viewType: Int): ViewHolder {